Keaft/the-pathfinders-lethal-company-modpack/README.md

  I'm inept at versioning.
 The date doesn't have to precisely measure the scope of my updates. :D

 ## Changelog
+### 24.2.10
+- Removed Utility belt.
+4 items max!
+Or at least until the company decides to increase it :D
+- Removed Remote Radar.
+- Fatalities sign now costs 20.
+It should be company standard issue, bet you know how they are some times...
+- Dart Board is cheaper.
+It's not a pizza party but...

 ### 24.2.901
 - Removed Custom Boombox Music mod.
 - Alphabetized the mod list by mod name.